All Episodes

 They generally create new ones.

-And so once we start with the premise that you've just articulated, which does indeed sound reasonable to most people, uh it's going to expand.
+And so once we start with the premise that you've just articulated, which does indeed sound reasonable to most people, it's going to expand.

-You can call it the person who's sick, not the doctor.
+It's the person who's sick, not the doctor.

-Yeah, you can call it death with dignity all you want, but somebody's got the power to do it.
+You can call it death with dignity all you want, but somebody's got the power to do it.

-And so somebody has to fill out a form or have to pass some sort of test, say, yep, I'm hopeless, I qualify for death with dignity.
+And somebody has to fill out a form or have to pass some sort of test, say, yep, I'm hopeless.

 The definition of who qualifies is going to change.

-It's going to broaden, because I think most of this is ultimately going to be based on who the living would like to get rid of to avoid the inconvenience of having to put up with them.
+It's going to broaden because I think most of this is ultimately going to be based on who the living would like to get rid of to avoid the inconvenience of having to put up with them.

 That's already happened in the case of abortion.